http://www.fpnotebook.com/

 - Sirolimus (Rapamune) eluting stents: >3 months

-- All other Drug-eluting Stents: >6 months
+- All other Drug-eluting Stents: >6-12 months

-- Management: Gastrointestinal prophylaxis
+VII.
+Management: Gastrointestinal Prophylaxis

-- Proton Pump Inhibitors are often used for peptic ulcer prevention while on combined anti-platelet agents
+Proton Pump Inhibitors are often used for Peptic Ulcer prevention while on combined anti-Platelet agents

-- Ranitidine has been used more commonly for GI prophylaxis due to potential Cytochrome P450 2C19 drug interaction with Proton Pump Inhibitors
+- Ranitidine has been used more commonly for GI prophylaxis

-- Cytochrome P450 2C19 drug interaction with Proton Pump Inhibitors has potential to predispose to more post-stenting events
+- Potential Cytochrome P450 2C19 Drug Interaction with Proton Pump Inhibitors

 - Cogent study (see Bhatt below) left open that this interaction may be important